Waltari10/diet_helper_cv/README.md

 - Move build/app.js to gh-pages branch.

 TODO:
+- Figure out which language to show initially to user
+- Remember which language user picked
 - Figure out a way to manage food translations in an easier way
 - Allow links in food description.
 Or maybe have more detailed longer text with MD (?)
 - Make it easier to make changes to foods